Does Your Cat have Fleas and Flea Eggs?

 How do fleas end up in your home?

 Fleas are brought into your home by any animal, even by people.
 They feed on their host’s blood, in this case, your cat, and then lay eggs that fall off your pet inside the house.
 That means on their bedding, your couch, the carpeting, cracks in floors – anywhere your cat goes.

 Do they reproduce?

 You betcha!
 A female flea can lay 40-50 eggs a day.
-These eggs hatch and grow into adulthood, where the process is repeated.
-There may be hundreds (or more) eggs around your home, reinfesting your home over and over if not properly (and quickly) taken care of.
+These eggs hatch and grow into adulthood, where the process repeats itself.
+There may be hundreds (or more) eggs around your home, re-infesting your home over and over if not correctly (and quickly) taken care of.

 How to get rid of fleas on your cat

 We at Animal Bliss prefer to use natural products when treating our pets, rather than chemical solutions.
 We’ve had great success with TripleSure Natural Flea & Tick Spray to prevent fleas or rid our cats of fleas.